nzffa/nzffa/README.md

 This is the NZFFA Member Management System based on Radiant CMS.
 It provides for paid subscriptions to Readers groups and also an online marketplace.
 See the wiki for more details.

-For the member management system our following forked extensions are required:
+For the complete member management system our following forked extensions are required:

 radiant-reader-extension